sdmalek44/little-shop-redux/README.md

 Create a merchants dashboard route.
 When you visit `/merchants-dashboard` users should be shown a page with the following information:

+Broken Down by Each Merchant
+* Total number of items for this merchant
+* Average price of item for this merchant
+* Total price for all items for this merchant

 * Merchant with the most items and that merchant's information.
 * Merchant with the highest priced item and that merchant's information.
-* Breakdown of each merchant with total number of items and total price for all items.

 ## Extensions